 KYL’s Sunday morning class ends at noon.
-Immediately afterwards we share a vegetarian meal together.
+Prior to the pandemic, immediately afterwards we shared a vegetarian meal together.
 We call it ‘potluck’ but we’re imitating the Sikh tradition of ‘langar’ where a free vegetarian meal is served to all without regard to religion, gender or economic status.

 ‘Langar’ is a group meal where everyone sits together on the floor to eat.
 Typically, ‘langar’ implies an act of service of those who prepare the food for those who will eat.